Opee10/home/README.md

 💼 **October 2025** – Secured a Software Engineer (AI/ML) position at TechnoNext Software Limited.

-🎉 **October 2025** – Submitted our paper *"Posture Detection: A Survey of Machine Learning and Deep Learning Approaches, Challenges, and Future Directions"* to *Healthcare Analytics*.
+🔔 **October 2025** – Submitted our paper *"Posture Detection: A Survey of Machine Learning and Deep Learning Approaches, Challenges, and Future Directions"* to *Healthcare Analytics*.

+🔔 **September 2025** - I am leading a research project on healthcare data privacy, tentative title : *“Privacy-Preserving Intelligence: Advance ments and Applications of Federated Learning in Healthcare Systems"*

 🎉 **22 August 2025** – Our book chapter *"Automated Plant Diseases Analysis Using Lightweight Deep Learning Models"* was published online in *Studies in Computational Intelligence (SCI, Volume 1202)*, Springer Nature.

+🔔 **May 2025** - Our team started a research project, tentative title : *“Towards Trustworthy Diabetic Retinopathy Detection: Multi-Dataset Training with HRDG-Net and Attention-Based Explainability."*

 🎉 **12 May 2025** – Published our research paper *"A Transformer and Graph-based Multi-Task Learning for Optimized Decision-Making in Chronic Kidney Disease Management"* in the International Conference on Intelligent Computing and Control Systems (ICICCS).